 Navigational suggestions and tweaks along the way were welcomed, especially at the last second; homicidal veering is fine when you’re in love.
 He was expert in her directions and instinctively knew things, like when right FEELS left, and when LEFT is actually the ‘other left’.
-He was one of the few who could translate when directions changed or, flipped, or got turned around.
+He was one of the few who could translate when directions changed, or flipped, or got turned around.
 Someone once told him to ‘hang a shit hook’ and he knew what to do!
 He even understood what ‘Go RIGHT RIGHT here’ meant.
 He knew that ‘go up till we hit the light’ didn’t necessarily mean fly upward like a rocket toward the sun.
-Although with her it might.
+Although with Bree it might.

-Quick stop for fancy tea and then, she decided, one more stop to get a type of sandwich that can never be constructed, recreated or imagined except at a distant bistro miles down a congested road in the heart of town.
+Quick stop for fancy tea and then, Bree decided, one more stop to get a type of sandwich that can simply never be constructed, recreated or imagined except at a distant bistro miles down a congested road in the heart of town.
 This was deemed totally alluring, even though it was where people named Edna are known to lay down on the boiling pavement to hold a parking stall for husband Irv, who’ll be along as soon as he manoeuvres the RV through the alley.

-His head tilted, but only the tiniest fraction, as she expressed inexplicable surprise about the temperature, the smell, the noise, the brightness of the sun, that lady’s pant-suit, the long line-up, and the puzzling inconvenience of all this; the whole plan had been hers, after all.
+His head tilted, but only the tiniest fraction, as she expressed inexplicable displeasure about the temperature, the smell, the noise, the brightness of the sun, that lady’s pant-suit, the long line-up, and the puzzling inconvenience of all this; the whole plan had been hers, after all.
 Yet he dutifully told her he’d just orbit the block several dozen times, picking his way through Byzantine one-way streets that would defeat trained laboratory rats.
 It was his pleasure.
 He gaped at tricyclists, random street jugglers, geriatrics with walkers, gangs of unruly, shirtless, tattooed youth, deeply disoriented pamphlet-clutching tourists with ghastly matching outfits, and a homeless eccentric with an ancient Schwinn coaster bike covered in antique hubcaps, all vying for crosswalk space.
 Today’s special feature was the Edna-of-the-Day, in a folding chair, jaw jutting-out defensively, perched pugnaciously in the middle of a parking stall.
-She was shading herself irritably with a dollar store parasol & carving out a spot for her very own Irv, who would, it was generally understood, be along shortly.
+She was shading herself with a dollar store parasol as she carved out a spot for her very own Irv, who would, it was generally understood, be along shortly.

 Turns out, the car was also too stuffy.
 And they lived happily ever after.